AtlasFramework/AtlasThingMiddleware_RPI/README.md

 From Github, download the zip version of the middleware on your RaspberryPi, then unzip the folder.

 ### Step3: Install cppMicroservices library
- - unzip the folder named CppMicroServices-development under Atlas-IoT_Thing/lib/ of the middleware
+ - unzip the folder named CppMicroServices-development under Atlas-IoT_Thing/lib/ of the middleware, and keep in the lib directory
  - cmake CppMicroServices-development/
  - sudo make
  - sudo make install